-On Saturday my family and I spent the afternoon at the Eco-Fair sponsored by the PuntaCana Ecological Foundation.
-There were a few activities related to their environmental protection, recycling, organic farming and other endeavors.
-O
+And speaking of my child, on Saturday my family and I spent the afternoon at the Eco-Fair sponsored by the PuntaCana Ecological Foundation.
+There were activities related to their environmental protection, recycling, organic farming and other endeavors, including crafts for children.

 In the almost nine years since we started our site we have seldomly covered so-called “social events”, although we are invited to them from time to time.
 We only do so if we find it is something worth our time, something we can support, and most importantly, something that will be of interest to our readers.
 This is one of such occasions.